solana-developers/solana-cookbook/README.md

 ### Guides

-Guides are longer from informational documentation on various topics.
+Guides are longer form informational documentation on various topics.
 The general structure for writing a guide is the following:

 ```